 Choose Non-Competitive Topics

 Even better than outdoing the competition is choosing a topic that has very little competition, or putting a unique spin on it to ensure that it has zero competition.
 As with the rest of the methods on this list, reducing competition has a lot to do with finding phrases and terms that aren't yet covered by mega sites that might be difficult to outrank regardless of how great your content is.

-3. Closely Matches a Google Suggest Phrase
+Closely Match A Google Suggest Phrase

 This is a powerful factor that is often overlooked yet highly effective at ensuring organic search traffic.
 You know that auto-complete feature that fetches a list of suggestions when you're in the process of typing in a search phrase?
 That's called Google Suggest, and any phrase it displays is worth targeting because you can be sure that plenty of people are searching for it.

-4. Useful, Actionable Advice Without Filler
+Provide Useful, Actionable Advice Without Filler

 Aside from the inherent content features like the title and targeted keywords, the quality of the piece itself should be great enough for readers to want to share and like.
 Google has developed algorithms that can detect the presence of filler (content that doesn't contain any useful information) and typically penalises such pages with poor rankings.
 On the other hand, pages that are loaded with actionable advice, statistics, and links to other reputable sources are typically given the opposite treatment.

-5. Professional Formatting and Metadata
+Professional Formatting And Metadata